 - The dimensions in which a wave propagates energy

 Number of Dimensions a Wave Propagates Energy

 Based on the Transfer of Energy

-Standing waves remain Confined to a region without any transfer of energy and momentum whereas the progressive waves transfer energy and momentum between the particles of the medium.
+Standing waves remain confined to a region without any transfer of energy and momentum, whereas progressive waves transfer energy and momentum between the particles of the medium.